sreenidhi2301/Expense-Tracker/README.md

 - 📊 Responsive and clean UI for smooth user experience
 - ⚛️ Built with React components and state management
 - 🐙 Version control with GitHub
-- 🐳 Containerized with Docker and deployed on Render

 ---